atom-haskell/atom-haskell-docs/content/installation/installing-binary-dependencies.md

 {{%notice warning%}}
 The Atom-Haskell packages (and this instructions) assume that you have at least a minimal Haskell toolchain installed on your system.
 See <https://www.haskell.org/downloads> for your options.

-Please bear in mind that ghc-mod doesn't yet support GHC 8.2.
-See https://github.com/DanielG/ghc-mod/pull/911.
+Please bear in mind that official release ghc-mod v5.8.0.0 doesn't support GHC 8.2.
 If installing GHC separately, make sure to get GHC 8.0, otherwise, you might run into problems.

 Note that stackage lts-10.x uses GHC 8.2.
-If you want to use stack with ghc-mod, stick to lts-9 for now.
+If you want to use stack with official release of ghc-mod, stick to lts-9 for now.

+If feeling adventurous, you can try building an unstable ghc-mod for your chosen GHC version.
+* [`master` branch](https://github.com/DanielG/ghc-mod) should work with GHC 8.2
+* [`lierdakil/ghc-8.4.3` branch](https://github.com/DanielG/ghc-mod/pull/942) seems to work with GHC 8.4.3 (in particular, stack LTS-12)

+Alternatively, you can use ide-haskell-repl to employ plain old GHCi as a backend provider.
+This is a rather limited option compared to ghc-mod, but it might work better for newer GHC versions.
+Refer to [ide-haskell-repl page](/extra-packages/ide-haskell-repl#using-ide-haskell-repl-as-ide-backend) for more information.

 {{%/notice%}}

 {{%notice info%}}